monk-io/docs/docs/develop/entities.md

       monk delete guides/mybucket

-This should remove Entity from Monk and the Bucket resource from AWS.
+This should remove Entity from MonkOS and the Bucket resource from AWS.

 ## Examples: Cloud SQL Entity